AustralianAntarcticDataCentre/raadsync/README.md

   Edit `/path/to/your/local_config.json` to suit your needs.

-  Then to use this configuration in combination with the default configuration file, use
+  Then to use this configuration in combination with the default configuration file:

   ```{r}
   cf=read_repo_config("/path/to/your/local_config.json")